 Once considered a concern for a small segment of label-readers, ingredient scrutiny is now mainstream.
 Health-conscious consumers are no longer satisfied with vague descriptors or hidden sweeteners.
 They want specifics: What kind of sweetener?
 What type of natural flavor?
 What does "functional" really mean?

 Many beverage companies are scrambling to catch up.
-They’re reacting to new rules with outdated tools—fragmented spreadsheets, syndicated data that updates too slowly, and no clear visibility into ingredient exposure across their portfolio.
-Without a centralized view of ingredient-level exposure, they’re flying blind.
+They’re reacting to new rules with outdated tools: fragmented spreadsheets, syndicated data that updates too slowly, and no clear visibility into ingredient exposure across their portfolio.
+Without a centralized view of ingredient-level exposure, they're making decisions with incomplete information.

 With Harmonya, insights teams can scan their full portfolio in minutes, spot at-risk ingredients, model potential regulation impacts, and prioritize reformulation based on business value.
-So, it’s not just about avoiding disruption, it’s about shaping smarter strategies for innovation, compliance, and shelf placement—before the rest of the market even sees the change coming.
+So, it’s about shaping smarter strategies for innovation, compliance, and shelf placement...before the rest of the market even sees the change coming.

 Ingredient transparency isn’t just showing up on labels.
 It’s showing up in how shoppers evaluate brands, make choices, and build trust.
 Today’s consumers are scanning for signals that align with their health goals, personal values, and taste preferences.